 The numbers and sizes of pads for urinary incontinence for women have grown tremendously.
 In the early days, Poise had only 2 sizes, now they have 11!
 They keep getting bigger and bigger.
 The really big ones are called Ultimate pads and can be up to 16” long.
-The Poise pad line has absorbencies ranging from a pantiliner for incontinence to the Ultimate long size.
+The Poise pad line has absorbencies ranging from a pantiliner for incontinence to an Ultimate long size.

-The large pads are sometimes referred to as denial pads because some women are denying that they have an incontinence issue and would prefer to wear a pad than an adult diaper like product.
+The large pads are sometimes referred to as denial pads because some women are denying that they have an incontinence issue and would prefer to wear a pad than an adult diaper-like product.

 - The first is cost.
 The largest pads cost up to 40% less than pull-on underwear.

 - Comfort.
 Pads are smaller and less occlusive.
 You won’t get as hot.

 - Discretion.
 The largest pads are more discreet than the smallest pull-on underwear.